Basic Things to Look at When Choosing a Fly Tying Vise

 With that said, I personally like the clamp style.
 Sure, it can't be used on a super thick or oddly-angled table edge, but I rarely travel with my vise and I tie at two tables here at home that are perfect for the clamp.
 I just like the fact that the whole package is light, simple, has a nice height adjustment range, and is easy to store.
 One nice thing is that many vises offer optional bases you can buy separately.
 So, if you start off with a pedestal base but decide you'd also like a clamp style, you can often buy one on its own and switch back and forth whenever you want.

 Rotary Feature: A vise with a "rotary" feature means the jaw assembly can be spun around 360-degrees allowing you to view all sides of the fly.
-If a vise has what's commonly referred to as a "true-rotary" feature, this means that the jaw assembly can not only be spun around 360-degrees, but when adjusted properly for current hook size, the hook will remain on the same flat horizontal axis.
-The above picture shows my personal vise which is a true-rotary.
-Note how even when the hook is rotated upside down, the shank still sits inline with the center horizontal plane of the vise.
-The true-rotary feature gives me the option of holding the thread/material and rotating the vise to actually do the wrapping onto the hook.
-This can be really helpful for wrapping material like dubbing, chenille, wire ribbing, or when palmering hackle to ensure it's going on perfectly even around the hook.
-With just a standard rotary vise, the hook rotates around awkwardly and makes wrapping more difficult.
+If a vise has what's commonly referred to as a "true-rotary" feature, this means that the jaw assembly can not only be spun around 360-degrees, but when adjusted properly for current hook size, the hook will remain on about the same flat horizontal axis as shown above.

 Accessories: Look at the options that are available and consider what type(s) of accessories you'd like to equip your vise and fly tying area with.
 From profile plates to catch basins, there are some very useful products out there.
-I love keeping things simple and uncluttered, so all I really find necessary is a bobbin holder.
+I love keeping things simple and uncluttered, so all I really find necessary is a bobbin holder (the long silver wire extending off the stem, as shown in the very first picture).
 Included with my vise, I went many years without one but do find it handy even when I don't have to use it.
 Since it can quickly swing completely out of the way, I also find it a good spot to hang flies on that are done or need to finish drying.
 If using a true-rotary vise to wrap on materials, you'll want a bobbin holder since one hand will be rotating the vise while the other will be holding and guiding the material onto the hook.
-When mounted and used as in the picture above, thread will not wrap or unwrap around the hook as the vise is rotated and the bobbin stays nice and still.

 Jaws/Adjustment: One of the very first specs I looked at when I bought my new vise was what size hooks it could accommodate.
 Thankfully, for me this wasn't too tough since I'm typically tying everything between a size 10 up to a 2/0 or so.
 My current Griffin Odyssey Spider is rated for 28 to 4/0, so I'm well within that range and have plenty of wiggle room to branch out and tie bigger or smaller bugs.
 Some vises do offer interchangeable jaws better suited to certain hooks.
 Jaws can range from textured on the inside to flat and smooth.
 I've always used and done fine with the basic flat, smooth jaws.